Exact deconfined gauge structures in the higher-spin Yao-Lee model: a quantum spin-orbital liquid with spin fractionalization and non-Abelian anyons

+In the next order of large-S expansion, we derived the effective model by incorporating quantum fluctuations of spins: $H_\textrm{eff}=g|J|S\sum_{\langle ij\rangle}(\eta_i\eta_j-1)$, from which it is clear that the degeneracy in large-S limit can be lifted by spin quantum fluctuations and a Neel order is favored in the ground state \cite{SupMat}.
+Coexisting with the spin Neel order, the orbital DOF fractionalizes into deconfined fermions with a Dirac cone.
+Due to the spontaneous breaking of SU(2) spin rotational symmetry, the spectrum here contains a Goldstone mode.
+Results of the large-S limit imply a rich phase diagram by varying the spin quantum number.
+As there is no spin long-range order in the spin-$\frac{1}{2}$ Yao-Lee model, there should exist a critical spin $S_c$ separating the fractionalized spin $\vec{S}_i$ phases at small $S<S_c$ and ordered spin phases at large $S>S_c$, while the orbital $\vec{\tau}_i$ always fractionalize in these phases.

+{\it Concluding remarks.}---Our work has revealed many physical implications of exact $\mathbb{Z}_2$ gauge structure on topological quantum liquids in non-integrable higher spin models, especially the previously largely unexplored integer spin ones.
+We have shown that the spin-S Yao-Lee model has QSOL ground state for any spin-S by constructing exact deconfined fermionic $\mathbb{Z}_2$ gauge charges without solving it.
+Further, in the minimal integer spin $S=1$ case, we analytically show the hidden deconfined nonabelian spinon with emergent fractionalized spin-$\frac{1}{2}$ quantum number in the $\mathbb{Z}_2$ vortex.
+The exact $\mathbb{Z}_2$ gauge structure enables us to provide a long sought after local spin Hamiltonian with the spin-1 bosonic Moore-Read Pfaffian topological order for future studies.

-{\it Acknowledgements:} HY is grateful to Prof. Dung-Hai Lee for earlier collaborations on the Yao-Lee model.
+{\it Acknowledgements:} H.Y. is grateful to Prof. Dung-Hai Lee for earlier collaborations on the Yao-Lee model.
 We also sincerely thank Linhao Li, Zijian Wang, Liujun Zou, and especially Zhou-Quan Wan for helpful discussions.
-This work is supported in part by NSFC under Grant Nos.
-12347107 and 12334003 (ZW, JYZ, and HY), by MOSTC under Grant No. 2021YFA1400100 (HY), and by the Xplorer Prize through the New Cornerstone Science Foundation (HY).
-ZW acknowledges support from the Shuimu Fellow Foundation at Tsinghua University.
+This work is supported in part by the National Key R$\&$D Program of China under Grant No. 2021YFA1400100, NSFC under Grants No. 12347107 and No. 12334003 (Z. W., J. Y. Z., and H. Y.), the New Cornerstone Science Foundation through the Xplorer Prize (H. Y.), and by the Innovation Program for Quantum Science and Technology (grant No. 2021ZD0302502).
+Z.W. acknowledges the support in part from Shuimu fellowships at Tsinghua University.